dat09loz/dat09loz/README.md

 # Hi there, I'm Trong Dat (Isaac) 👋
 ---
 ## About me
-Hi, I'm Trong Dat - graduated student from University of Technology Sydney (UTS), majoring in Networking, Cybersecurity & Software Dev.
-I like trying out with different technologies, touching electronics and currently pushing myself to build something using the skills that I've learned so far.
+Hello, I'm Isaac, a recent graduate from the University of Technology Sydney (UTS) with a major in Networking, Cybersecurity, and Software Development.
+Passionate about technology, I enjoy delving into various domains, exploring electronics, and continuously challenging myself to build impactful applications using the skills I've acquired.
+As an aspiring (and soon to be) full stack developer, I'm dedicated to continuous learning and eager to collaborate with like-minded developers, and also having fun in the process.

 ---
 ## I'm busy ...
-- 🔭 Working on trying to score a job in software dev
+- 🔭 Working on trying to score a job as a **fullstack**/backend/frontend dev
-- 🌱 Learning and improving in C#, Python & Webdev
+- 🌱 Learning and improving in C#, Python, Webdev & NextJS framework
-- 💻 Expanding my brain (in about anything)
+- 💻 Expanding my knowledge (in about anything)

 ---
 ## Tech Stack